PeriHub/PeriLab.jl/docs/src/man/models/contact.md

 **Computation**

 - Step 1-
-Perform a nearest neighbor search with a user defined search radius.
+Perform a nearest neighbor search with a user defined Contact Radius.
 The result is a list of potential contact pairs.
 - Step 2 -
 The surfaces and the polyeder is updated, due to deformation and the surface normals can be computed.
 - Step 3 -